|Guide||♦||22 Triplogs||0 Topics|

 Apache Crown Jewel

 History: The Apache Creek Wilderness was established in 1984.
 It features rolling hills of juniper, pinion, and ponderosa groves with numerous granite boulders and outcroppings.
 AZGFD reports that this area has the highest concentration of mountain lions in the state, which indicates a healthy population of deer.
-Also found are ample populations of black bear, rabbit, and birds of prey.
+Also found are ample populations of black bears, rabbits, and birds of prey.

 Hike: The south trailhead is not marked with any signs.
 Some cairns on the road indicate your turn across a small meadow before you encounter the Apache Creek Wilderness sign and the obvious trail.
 Heading north this lightly-used trail is reasonably well marked with cairns.
 If you lose the route it takes only a few seconds of searching to reacquire your bearings.